krasimir/react-in-patterns/patterns/dependency-injection/README.md

 > Multiple calls to require('foo') may not cause the module code to be executed multiple times.
 This is an important feature.
 With it, "partially done" objects can be returned, thus allowing transitive dependencies to be loaded even when they would cause cycles.

-How's that helping for our injection?
+How is that helping for our injection?
 Well, if we export an object we are actually exporting a [singleton](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#singletonpatternjavascript) and every other module that imports the file will get the same object.
 This allows us to `register` our dependencies and later `fetch` them in another file.

 Let's create a new file called `di.jsx` with the following content: